sozonnyk/sty/README.md

 ## Installation

 Sty is written in Ruby so you need to ensure it installed beforehand.
 Most modern Linux and Mac versions should have Ruby pre-installed.
-In any case, it is recommended to use Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv)
+However default Ruby installation on Mac may have issues with installing Ruby libraries aka gems.
+So it is recommended to use [Brew](http://brew.sh) package manager and Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv)

-To install Sty run:

-`gem install sty`

 During installation, Sty creates its executable `/usr/local/bin/sty`.
 This installation step requires sudo on Linux.

 Sty also creates `.sty` directory in your home folder.
 This is a place where all configuration files are located.

+### Mac OS
+1. Install Brew

+`/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+2. Install rbenv

+`brew install rbenv`

+`rbenv init >> ~/.bash_profile`

+Restart your shell.

+3. Install Ruby

+Currently the latest Ruby MRI version is 2.6.4

+`rbenv install 2.6.4`

+`rbenv global 2.6.4`

+4. Install Sty:

+`gem install sty`

 ## Functions